← Reference Deep-Dives Reference Deep-Dive · 15 min read

 From Episodic Projects to Compounding Intelligence

 Traditional research operates as discrete projects.
 A team runs a study, generates a report, and files it in a shared drive.
 Six months later, a different team investigates a related question and starts from scratch.
-Studies show that over 90% of research knowledge disappears within 90 days of completion.
+Most research knowledge becomes hard to find within months of completion.
 The insights exist somewhere, but they’re not discoverable or actionable.

 This episodic approach treats research as a cost center with diminishing returns.
 Each study requires full investment in design, recruitment, and analysis.
 The marginal value of additional research decreases as teams accumulate findings that sit unused in repositories.